-- blood or mucus in her poo
+- blood or mucus in his poo

-If your child’s in pain, you can try applying an anaesthetic mouth gel to the area.
-These mouth gels are available over the counter from pharmacies.
-You might also like to try warm, salt water rinses if your child’s old enough to rinse or gargle with liquids.
+If your child is in pain, you can try applying an anaesthetic mouth gel to the area.
+You can buy these mouth gels over the counter from pharmacies.
+You can also try warm, salt water rinses if your child is old enough to rinse or gargle with liquids.

 Encourage your child to keep up her fluids by giving her small, frequent sips.
 This will help to prevent dehydration.